willbraun/sorting-algorithms/README.md

 - Radix Sort
 - Bucket Sort

 Numbers will rearrange and turn green once sorted.
-You may create a new set of numbers to sort using the New Set button.
+You can create a new set of numbers to sort using the New Set button.

 # Technologies Used